 Daily Doses Based on CYP2C9 and VKORC1 Genotypes†

 |AA||3-4 mg||3-4 mg||0.5-2 mg||0.5-2 mg||0.5-2 mg||0.5-2 mg|

-COUMADIN is a narrow therapeutic range (index) drug, and its action may be affected by factors such as other drugs and dietary vitamin K. Therefore, anticoagulation must be carefully monitored during COUMADIN therapy.
+COUMADIN has a narrow therapeutic range (index), and its action may be affected by factors such as other drugs and dietary vitamin K. Therefore, anticoagulation must be carefully monitored during COUMADIN therapy.
 Determine the INR daily after the administration of the initial dose until INR results stabilize in the therapeutic range.
 After stabilization, maintain dosing within the therapeutic range by performing periodic INRs.
 The frequency of performing INR should be based on the clinical situation but generally acceptable intervals for INR determinations are 1 to 4 weeks.
 Perform additional INR tests when other warfarin products are interchanged with COUMADIN, as well as whenever other medications are initiated, discontinued, or taken irregularly.
-Heparin, a common concomitant drug, increases the INR [see DRUG INTERACTIONS].
+Heparin, a common concomitant drug, increases the INR [see DOSAGE AND ADMINISTRATION and DRUG INTERACTIONS].

 Determinations of whole blood clotting and bleeding times are not effective measures for monitoring of COUMADIN therapy.

 The anticoagulant effect of COUMADIN persists beyond 24 hours.
 If a patient misses a dose of COUMADIN at the intended time of day, the patient should take the dose as soon as possible on the same day.
 The patient should not double the dose the next day to make up for a missed dose.